cpraveen/cpraveen.github.io/index.md

 > [Workshop on Finite Volume and Spectral Methods for Hyperbolic Problems, December 2023](2023/08/22/ncmw.html)

-I am an associate professor in the [Center for Applicable Mathematics](http://www.math.tifrbng.res.in), [Tata Institute of Fundamental Research](http://www.tifr.res.in), Bangalore.
+I am an associate professor in the [Center for Applicable Mathematics](http://www.math.tifrbng.res.in), Bangalore, which is part of the [Tata Institute of Fundamental Research](http://www.tifr.res.in).
 My official page is located [here](http://www.math.tifrbng.res.in/people/praveen).

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cTRQP6DSaqA" frameborder="0" allowfullscreen></iframe> <br/>